fbpx

 Most people want to see a hula show in Hawaii.
 The good news is that there are free hula shows on Oahu daily.

-You can usually find them in shopping areas like Ala Moana Center, the International Marketplace, and the Royal Hawaiian Shopping Center.
+They are usually found in shopping areas like Ala Moana Center, the International Marketplace, and the Royal Hawaiian Shopping Center.

 SEE PENGUINS AND FLAMINGOS

-Kids will get a kick out of seeing wildlife specialists at the Hilton Hawaiian Village Beach Resort & Spa feed penguins and flamingos in Waikiki.
+Kids will enjoy watching wildlife specialists at the Hilton Hawaiian Village Beach Resort & Spa feed penguins and flamingos in Waikiki.

 FIREWORKS SHOW

-The Hilton Hawaiian Village does a spectacular fireworks show every Friday.
-The show usually starts around 7:45 pm or 8 pm, depending on the sunset.
-The firework show is about 10 minutes long.
+The Hilton Hawaiian Village holds a spectacular fireworks show every Friday.
+The show usually starts around 7:45 pm or 8 pm, depending on the sunset, and lasts about 10 minutes.

 The cool thing is that you don’t have to stay there to enjoy them!
 In fact, you can see them from almost anywhere on Waikiki beach.
 It’s a great evening activity!